Longitudinal assessment for Component 3: LEARN MORE | AOBS General Surgery Spring Oral Exam registration has closed

 The following training requirements must be completed before a candidate may sit for the Written Exam for primary board certification in General Surgery:

-- Complete four years of training in an AOA-approved residency program in General Surgery.
+- Complete five years of training in an AOA-approved residency program in General Surgery.

 - Demonstrate eligibility for examination in any other manner required by the board.